 Boost pedals are probably the best secret weapon you can have on your pedalboard.
-While most boosts don’t seem particularly interesting by themselves, they can have a huge impact on your overall guitar tone.
+Despite most boosts not seeming particularly interesting by themselves, they can have a huge impact on your overall guitar tone.

-There are plenty of different boost pedals on the market, so we’ve dug through the mud to find 7 great and affordable options for you for under $100.
+Many overdrives, distortions, and even fuzz pedals feature a built-in boost circuit, however, sometimes your tone just calls for the boost as a standalone.
+There are plenty of different boost pedals on the market, so I’ve dug through the mud to uncover 7 great and affordable boost pedals under $100.

 Donner is an effects company based in China that makes affordable clones of popular (and more expensive) boutique pedals.
 Since you can’t actually trademark the electrical circuit that goes into a pedal, companies like this are able to legally clone other pedals and sell them for cheaper, as long as they don’t directly reference the name of the product they’re copying as a clone.